nanoant/CMakePCHCompiler/README.md

 CMake Precompiled Headers
 =========================

-This module defines extra CXXPCH compiler that compiles `.h` into `.pch/.gch`.
+CMakePCHCompiler module defines extra CXXPCH compiler that compiles `.h` into `.pch/.gch`.

 For convenience it defines